My name is Izzy Fry; I am a 15 year old naturalist and amateur photographer based in Wiltshire.

 I am also a RSPB pin badge volunteer, placing boxes around my local area and fundraising!
 Every week I also volunteer at my local wildlife hospital, helping to clean out the hedgehogs, birds and any other wildlife we get in!

-Over the past month, I have been working closely with Inés to create Young Nature Watch, a group aimed at teenagers which is a branch off our local Natural History Society.
+Over the past month, I have been working closely with my good friend Inés to create Young Nature Watch, a group aimed at teenagers which is a branch off our local Natural History Society.
 Over lockdown, many people have found an interest in nature, and so we wanted to get young nature enthusiasts together and plan some exciting events from photography workshops to harvest mice surveys!

 Now that I’m back at school, it’s harder to find the time to get outdoors, but I am spending all of my weekends out at YNW events, bird ringing, checking my pin badge boxes and photographing nature!
 Even when I’m walking to school, I see a robin singing it’s heart out everyday, cygnets swimming alongside each other in the river and ants crossing the path!
 Nature doesn’t stop.